marijazafirovska/Black-Friday-Sales-Prediction/README.md

 However, best results were received with the custom function for filling in the missing values, which includes:

-•	**For Product_category_3:** for all the combinations of values of Product_category_1 and Product_category_2, the most frequent Product_category_3 was found and it was used for filling in the missing values in Product_category_3 for the appropriate combination of the first two categories.
-For all the missing values in Product_category_3 for which also the Product_category_2 is empty, zero was used for filling in.
+•	**For Product_category_3:** for all the combinations of values of Product_category_1 and Product_category_2, the most frequent Product_category_3 was found and it was used for filling in the missing values in Product_category_3, for the appropriate combination of the first two categories.
+For all the missing values in Product_category_3, for which also the Product_category_2 is empty, zero was used for filling in.

   _For example,_ when Product_Category_1 is 3 and Product_Category_2 is 4, the Product_Category_3 occurs as 5, 12, 9 and 8, but the most frequent is 5.
-This means, that every time when Product_Category_1 is 3, Product_Category_2 is 4 and the value of Product_Category_3 is missing, it will be filled in with 5.
+This means that every time when Product_Category_1 is 3, Product_Category_2 is 4, and the value of Product_Category_3 is missing, it will be filled in with 5.

 •	**For Product_category_2:** missing values were filled in with 0.